DoctorDalek1963/lintrans/docs/source/tutorial/saving-and-loading-sessions.rst

 be prompted to save your session before exiting.
 You can exit and discard your changes if you want to, but I would recommend saving.

+You will also be prompted to save the session when exiting lintrans even if you hadn't already saved it somewhere.

 Loading
 -------